-Compromise assessments seek to find attackers who are currently in the environment or that have been active in the recent past, in a similar way to what an incident response firm would do in the event of a breach: it is an inside–out investigation and security audit of the organization’s internal environment, applications, infrastructures, and endpoints.
+Compromise assessments seek to find attackers who are currently in the environment or that have been active in the recent past, in a similar way to what an incident response firm would do in the event of a breach: it is an inside–out investigation and security audit of the organisation’s internal environment, applications, infrastructures, and endpoints.

 Compromise assessments look at the system from the inside, searching for malware that has attempted to or successfully compromised the network to provide insights on which vulnerabilities are being exploited.
-Results are based on suspicious user behaviors, extensive log review, Indicators of Compromise (IOCs), and any other evidence of malicious activity (past or present) to identify attackers residing in the current environment.
+Results are based on suspicious user behaviours, extensive log review, Indicators of Compromise (IOCs), and any other evidence of malicious activity (past or present) to identify attackers residing in the current environment.

 A compromise assessment is composed of 4 key steps:

 - Onboarding and Network Normalisation—After assessing an organisation’s security posture, we deploy EDR to gather security logs and data for two weeks.
 This creates a baseline of behaviour, gives us a detailed view of the endpoint’s network traffic and security events and prepares the environment for advanced threat hunting queries.

 - Active Threat Hunting — Our Level 3 Threat Hunting specialists conduct extensive log investigations using a proprietary list of over 120+ advanced threat hunting queries, updated weekly to reflect the most recent threat intelligence.

 - Threat Reporting and Containment — Once our threat hunters have meticulously looked through all computer logs, a report is produced detailing findings and delineating a path to action based on the state of the system.